 Our lease accounting policies for lease contracts in fiscal 2018 and prior are disclosed in the 2018 Annual Report on Form 10-K.

 Exit or Disposal Activity Costs

 We recognize the funded status – the difference between the fair value of plan assets and the plan’s benefit obligation – of our defined benefit pension and postretirement plans directly on the Consolidated Balance Sheet.
 Each overfunded plan is recognized as an asset and each underfunded plan is recognized as a liability.
 We adjust other comprehensive income/(loss) to reflect prior service cost or credits and actuarial gain or loss amounts arising during the period and reclassification adjustments for amounts being recognized as components of net periodic pension/postretirement cost, net of tax.
 Prior service cost or credits are amortized to net income/(loss) over the average remaining service period, a period of about eight years for the primary plan.
 Pension related actuarial gains or losses in excess of 10% of the greater of the fair value of plan assets or the plan's projected benefit obligation (the corridor) are recognized annually in the fourth quarter each year (Mark-to-market (MTM) adjustment), and, if applicable, in any interim period in which an interim remeasurement is triggered.
-See Note 3 for the discussion of the accounting change related to our retirement-related benefits.

 We measure the plan assets and obligations annually at the adopted measurement date of January 31 to determine pension expense for the subsequent year.
 The factors and assumptions affecting the measurement are the characteristics of the population and salary increases, with the most important being the expected return on plan assets and the discount rate for the pension obligation.
 We use actuarial calculations for the assumptions, which require significant judgment.